Haimzis/MolesDetective/README.md

 * the main Application for mobile works at ~25 fps on nowadays devices.
 * we developed a great Data backend that successfully generated unlimited augmented Data with templates, and a few annotated masks.
 * the deeplabV3 project has served us perfectly, and we managed to train/deploy and optimize the trained models that we have created by it.
-* after reading many papers in our problem domain, we managed to implement a satisfying algorithms for our tasks.
+* after reading many papers about our problem domain, we managed to implement a satisfying algorithms for our tasks.

-etc...
+* we managed to develop a friendly user interface, combined with the newest mobile camera API, CameraX(Google) for Android. etc...

 **Would like to achieve**